|Contact||Program Inquiries: Kim Su-jung, Senior Officer, TIU (+82-2-2287-1192, firstname.lastname@example.org)|

 Press Inquiries: Cho Ah-ra, PR Officer, IDU (+82-2-2287-1149, email@example.com)

 |ASEAN-Korea Centre is an International Organization mandated to promote economic and socio-cultural cooperation between ASEAN Member States and Korea.|

-Korean investors eye infrastructure opportunities in the Philippines
+Korean contents companies to seek investment opportunities in the Philippines

 - Press Release file